Open-EO/openeo-vue-components/README.md

 Simple component to browse STAC catalogs, collections, and items.

-This is a very simple interface to be embdedded in other pages.
+This is a very simple interface to be embedded in other pages.
 If you need a full fledged solution for browsing STAC, please check out [STAC Browser](https://github.com/radiantearth/stac-browser).